any-docs/css/content/reference/at-rules/@font-face/src/index.md

     The name can optionally be enclosed in quotes.
 The font face name [is not case-sensitive](https://drafts.csswg.org/css-fonts-3/#font-family-casing).

 > [!NOTE]
-> The {{domxref("Local Font Access API", "Local Font Access API", "", "nocode")}} can be used to access the user's locally installed font data — this includes higher-level details such as names, styles, and families, as well as the raw bytes of the underlying font files.
+> The `Local Font Access API", "Local Font Access API", "", "nocode")}} can be used to access the user's locally installed font data — this includes higher-level details such as names, styles, and families, as well as the raw bytes of the underlying font files.

 ## Description